cedlemo/node-inspect-protocol/README.md

 client must provide an id.
 The server will send a result with the same id send in the request.

-The protocol used is discribed at:
+The protocol used is discribed here:
 * https://chromedevtools.github.io/devtools-protocol/v8/Debugger/

 ## Description of the protocol